St Sulpice Church’s eclectic architecture

 The people of France recognizes the supreme being and the immortality of the soul”.

 St Sulpice Church’s wealth of art objects

-The best artists of the 19th century indeed contributed to its re-decoration and embellishment!
+The best artists of the 19th century contributed to the church’s re-decoration and embellishment.

 Eugène Delacroix painted the lateral chapels’ superb murals.

 These include the superb Jacob wrestling with the Angel and Heliodorus driven from the Temple.